William Schley: Biography

-Schley was born on December 15 (some sources say December 10), 1786 in Frederick, Maryland, the original locus and domicile of the Schley family in North America.
-With others of the family he migrated to Augusta, Georgia, in the early 19th century, where he was educated at the academies of Louisville and Augusta, Georgia.
+Schley was born on December 15 (some sources say December 10), 1786, in Frederick, Maryland, the original domicile of the Schley family in North America.
+With others of the family he migrated to Augusta, Georgia, in the early 19th century, where he was educated at the academies of Louisville and Augusta.
 He later studied law, was admitted to the bar in 1812 and practiced law in Augusta.
 From 1825 through 1828 he was a Superior Court judge of the Middle District in Georgia.